Frequently asked questions

 To date, how much money has BBC Children in Need raised?

-Since our first major Appeal in 1980 BBC Children in Need has raised over £1 billion to help make a difference to the lives of disadvantaged children and young people around the UK.
+Since our first major Appeal in 1980, BBC Children in Need has raised over £1 billion to help make life lighter for children and young people in every UK region.

 How does BBC Children in Need raise money?